 The next whole section of this article is just purely incorrect.
 I don't know who taught Ivan Trevino business, but that teacher should be fired, or at least go back and give him F's for everything.
 Rather than dissect how horribly incorrect Trevino is about a number topics, from for profits not having boards of directors (HA!) to an odd statement like:

 "We don't want a business dependent on other people's money.
-We want to be able to fund our own business through concert fees, album sales, and other streams of profit-based income, all centred around our fan-base.
+We want to be able to fund our own business through concert fees, album sales, and other streams of profit-based income, all centred around our fan-base.which just reeks of ignorance--sorry, you're still dependent on other people's money.
+And for some reason, I guess Trevino assumes donors to non-profits aren't fans?

 If we do need extra income for a special project, we'll call on our fans for help.
 For example, we recently raised $50,000 through Kickstarter to do a public school music education tour around the US.